-Some Maine Drivers Aren’t Sure What To Do When They See a Flashing Yellow Arrow
+Some Maine Drivers Aren’t Sure What to Do When They See a Flashing Yellow Arrow

 Traffic lights at intersections are undergoing a change in some towns and cities in Maine and it's causing confusion for some drivers.

-I was traveling down Congress Street in Portland on Sunday and came to the intersection with Elm, planning to turn left.
+I was traveling down Congress Street in Portland and came to the intersection with Elm, planning to turn left.
 I was ready to go, but the person in front of me didn't seem to know what the light meant.
 It was a flashing yellow arrow pointing left, something that is new to a lot of drivers.
 The configuration of the light is identical to this one on Route 1 in Falmouth.

 This yellow arrow is actually flashing.
 The picture just caught it when it was on.
 The same thing was happening with the light that I and the confused driver were at.